vindou/cs180-team-project/ReadMe.md

 ### ConversationDatabase.java implements Database:

 The conversation database stores every message that has ever been sent by any of the Users.
-The database can return which conversations the User is involved in, as well as write all of the conversation names to a file.
+The database can return which conversations the User is involved in, as well as write all the conversation names to a file.
 Also, given a conversation name, the database can retrieve all messages from that conversation.
 This will be helpful for implementing a search option.

 #### Testing ConversationDatabase.java and Conversation.java